 Vice Chair Ruffner asked if anyone wished to speak to any of the items on the consent agenda.
-Hearing no one wishing to comment he asked that Ms. Shirnberg read into the record the consent agenda items.
+Hearing no one wishing to comment he asked Ms. Shirnberg to read into the record the consent agenda items.
 Ms. Shirnberg read the items into the record.
 Vice Chair Ruffner then brought it back to the commission for a motion.